This is going to be an embarrassing one for GM. Buckle up, grab your popcorn and prepare to laugh at me.

 I had managed to convince my cousin that the world was coming crashing to a halt as well.
 She and I agreed that we would watch the first New Year’s celebrations in Tonga and New Zealand live together to see if anything happened.

-We had to stay up pretty late to watched the New Zealanders ring in the New Year, but we cracked beers and stayed glued to the screen.
+We had to stay up pretty late to watch the New Zealanders ring in the New Year, but we cracked beers and stayed glued to the screen.
 We watched the kiwis celebrate, party and dance and finally, the countdown came.

 My cousin and I glance at each other.